SovnSkyrim/Aldrnari/Modified Gameplay.md

 This is not a list centered around "immersion and roleplay".
 Mods like [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) are deliberately not present.
 Survival Mode is not patched in and incompatible out of the box.
 [Keep it Clean](https://www.nexusmods.com/skyrimspecialedition/mods/17846) is also not in.
 Furthermore there are enemies from other games such as The Witcher 3 and Dark Souls Series.

 ## What the list is

+## You will be OP.
+[Here is a few examples of what can be done within the list stat wise](https://imgur.com/a/0MZG7NF).
+Despite all the list's difficulties, you will be op and therefore early also will be harder than in most lists.

 ## Gameplay - Combat | ADXP MCO, dodging, AIs and Parrying

 [ADXP MCO](https://www.skyrim-guild.com/distars-mods/adxp-mco) is the core combat mod of the list; in a nutshell, it's attack commitment.
 If you attack, you commit to it therefor you cannot moove.
 You also loose stamina.
 It's the core, all animations revolve around it.
 Don't worry though [Everyone's Stamina Matters](https://www.nexusmods.com/skyrimspecialedition/mods/50502) makes it so your enemies are also struggling.